mfebrizio/DATS-6101-group-6/literature/literature_review.md

 	+ geographic scale for income inequality measures is important -- less support for the relationship as it becomes more granular
 	+ conclusions: "The body of evidence on income inequality and health points strongly to a causal connection.
 The major criteria of temporality, biological plausibility, consistency and lack of alternative explanations are well supported.
 Of the small minority of studies which find no association, most can be explained by income inequality being measured at an inappropriate scale, the inclusion of mediating variables as controls, the use of subjective rather than objective measures of health, or follow up periods which are too short."

+**Ribeiro et al. 2017**
+- [Income inequality and mental illness-related morbidity and resilience: a systematic review and meta-analysis](https://doi.org/10.1016/S2215-0366(17)30159-1).
+The Lancet Psychiatry, Volume 4, Issue 7, July 2017, Pages 554-562
+- Notes:
+	+ meta-analysis of 27 studies examining the relationship between income inequality and the incidence of mental health problems
+	+ "Nine articles found a positive association between income inequality and the prevalence or incidence of mental health problems; ten articles found mixed results, with positive association in some subgroups and non-significant or negative association in other subgroups; and eight articles found no association between income inequality and mental health problems."
+	+ conclusion: "Income inequality negatively affects mental health but the effect sizes are small and there is marked heterogeneity among studies."
+	+ found significant but small effects among pooled effect sizes for categorical variable (yes/no to existence of mental health problem and depressive disorder)
+	+ "Even though our narrative synthesis showed mixed results, its general trend suggests that income inequality negatively affects mental health, as did our meta-analysis.
+Therefore, our findings support the inclusion of income inequality in the public health agenda, because reducing income inequality could improve population mental health and wellbeing."

 **Sommet, Morselli, & Spini 2018**
 - [Income Inequality Affects the Psychological Health of Only the People Facing Scarcity]
 - not yet reviewed